-Application of the Validated TDFM:
+Application of the Validated Travel Demand Forecast Model

 Once a model is fully calibrated and validated for the base year, it can be used to forecast traffic patterns for future years.
-Approved SE-data and road network changes, via the Transportation Improvement Plan (TIP) and local support, can be used as substitutions into the various modeling components to produce future year results.
+Approved SE-data and road network changes, via the TIP and local support, can be used as substitutions into the various modeling components to produce future year results.
 The assumption is that model formulas and relations developed for the base year model structure remain constant over time, as to provide an unbiased forecast.

-Generally, there are three distinct "testing" scenarios that are developed for the MTP, and include the following:
+Generally, there are three distinct "testing" scenarios that are developed for the LRTP, as shown in Figure 8-7.